AlexArcPy/ArcGISAdminToolkit/README.md

 * Does not include map caches
 * Need to have ArcGIS for Server and ArcGIS web adaptor for IIS installed (if wanting to restore web adaptor).

+#### Start or Stop GIS Services
+Starts or stops GIS services.
+Can start/stop all GIS services for an ArcGIS server site or just the ones that are specified.

 ## Features